News

 Theme 1.
 Sustainable forest production and certification researches the establishment, growth and management of forests planted for restoration and production.

 One of the current projects in this theme is The business case for trees on farms.
 PhD candidate Zara Marais is employing natural capital accounting principles to find new and effective ways to value the contribution that agroforestry plantings make to farming systems.
-Her work will involve collating known benefits such as timber production and shelter benefits as well as calculating the potential economic value of other ecosystem services.
+Her work will involve collating known benefits such as timber production and shelter benefits as well as calculating the potential economic value of other environmental monitoring process.

 Zara Marais talking with a landowner